Demystifying Canadian Data Residency and the Public Cloud

 What Kinds of Data Should I Keep in Canada?

-If you - and most importantly, your data - stay within the countries border, you will be protected by the Canadian constitution.
+If you - and most importantly, your data - stay within the country's borders, you will be protected by the Privacy Act and other federal, provincial, and territorial privacy legislation.
 It doesn't matter if your server is on the cloud or physically located on your property.
 As long as the data center is in Canada, this applies.

 Remember, once you start outsourcing your information processing to third parties across the border, you leave yourself open to data seizure or surveillance by other international security agencies.
 Similarly, your data won't likely not have any rights under other countries' privacy laws because you're not a resident there.